 With the text labels, you can see exactly what you can do with the data store browser.
 Here's a summary of the main options:

-- Download – I can download any file in the VMFS data store to my local PC by selecting a file
+Download – I can download any file in the VMFS data store to my local PC by selecting a file and clicking Download.

 - Move, Delete, Refresh – Moves a file, deletes a file, or refreshes the data store browser.